AdobeDocs/analytics-platform.pt-BR/help/components/calc-metrics/cm-workflow/cm-manager.md

 ### Barra de ação

-É possível executar ações relacionadas aos filtros por meio da barra de ação ➋.
+É possível executar ações em filtros usando a barra de ações ➋.
 A barra de ação contém as seguintes ações:

 | Ícone | Ação | Descrição |
 |:---:|---|---|